 Also known as the bound angle pose, or more popularly the butterfly pose, this yoga move involves a simple forward-bend posture which brings a host of benefits.

 It stimulates and relieves the digestive tract of problems like bloating, gas and cramping.
-We did mention that stress is one of the prime causes of constipation.
+We did mention that stress is one of the prime causes of digestive issues.
 Well, this pose comes with the added benefit of helping reduce stress levels.

-Another yoga pose that is great for relieving constipation, the plow pose is advisable for more advanced yogi and it’s easy to see why from its posture.
+Another yoga pose that is great for the digestive tract, the plow pose is advisable for more advanced yogi and it’s easy to see why from its posture.

-Deemed an inversion, this move not only helps relieve constipation by massaging the guts, but also improves blood circulation around the pelvic area.
+Deemed an inversion, this move not only provides relief by massaging the guts but also improves blood circulation around the pelvic area.